 Established nearly thirty years ago under the Immigrant Act of 1990, the initiative has helped bolster foreign investment and economic growth in the country.
-However, unless the initiative is renewed before June 30th 2021, a sunset provision will ensure the law attached to the programme expires or ceases to exist.
+However, unless the initiative is renewed before 30 June 2021, a sunset provision will ensure the Programme expires and ceases to exist.

 How Does the EB-5 Visa Work?

-Since its inception, the programme has been particularly popular amongst investors from China, South Korea, Taiwan, and the United Kingdom along with Vietnam, India, Brazil, Mexico, and Nigeria, despite long backlogs in processing applications.
+Since its inception, the EB-5 Programme has been particularly popular amongst investors from China, South Korea, Taiwan, and the United Kingdom along with investors from Vietnam, India, Brazil, Mexico, and Nigeria, despite long backlogs in processing applications.

-Usually, the programme is attached to an automatic approval process which ensures its continuation with little hassle.
-However, during former President Donald Trump’s tenure, the automatic approval was decoupled from the programme meaning that it must first gain the approval of Congress to be renewed.
+Usually, the Programme is subject to automatic approvals to ensure its continuation with little hassle.
+However, during former President Donald Trump’s tenure, the Programme was decoupled from automatic approvals, meaning that it must first gain re-approval from Congress to be renewed.
 Due to a sunset provision that will lead to the expiry of the Programme by 30 June 2021, Congress must authorise the continuation of the EB-5 Programme before that date to ensure the Programme’s continuation.
 This has triggered concern amongst immigration experts about the EB-5 visa’s future.

-However, if the 30 June deadline is met, under current President Joe Biden’s proposed immigration bill, there may still be hope for the EB-5 visa.
+However, if the 30 June deadline is met, under current President Joe Biden’s proposed Citizenship Act of 2021, there may be hope for those subject to EB-5 visa application backlogs.

 Citizenship by Investment

-For immigrant investors who want to secure a second home in a time-efficient and cost-effective means, a handful of nations offer Citizenship by Investment.
+For immigrant investors who want to secure second citizenship in a time-efficient and cost-effective means, a handful of nations offer citizenship by investment.
 The process entails an investor making an economic contribution to the nation of choice in exchange for citizenship.
 With that citizenship, an investor can apply for a second passport and gain access to a plethora of benefits.

-Most notably, this usually includes increased travel freedom to over 100 countries like key business hubs in the Schengen area.
-Additionally, investors gain the right to live, work and study in the nation, alternative business prospects and the invaluable ability to pass down citizenship for generations to come.
+Most notably, this usually includes increased travel freedom to over 100 countries and territories, including key business hubs.
+Additionally, investors gain the right to live, work and study in the nation, as well as alternative business prospects and, in most cases, the invaluable ability to pass down citizenship for generations to come.

-Citizenship by Investment is a concept birthed in the Caribbean with the Federation of St Kitts and Nevis introducing the world’s longest standing programme in 1984.
+Citizenship by investment is a concept that was birthed in the Caribbean with the Federation of St Kitts and Nevis introducing the world’s longest-standing programme in 1984.
 With over three decades of experience, the dual island is internationally recognised as offering the ‘Platinum Standard’ of the industry.

-The Commonwealth of Dominica is another Caribbean island that offers Citizenship by Investment.
-Established in 1993, Financial Times’ Professional Wealth Management magazine has ranked the nation has offering the best route to second citizenship for the last four consecutive years.
-The special report, titled the CBI Index, listed the programme’s affordability, efficiency, due diligence procedures and family structure as some of the reasons for its high ranking.
+The Commonwealth of Dominica is another Caribbean island that offers citizenship by investment.
+Established in 1993, Financial Times’ Professional Wealth Management magazine has ranked the nation as offering the best route to second citizenship for the last four consecutive years.
+The special report, titled the CBI Index, listed the programme’s affordability, efficiency, due diligence procedures, and family eligibility as some of the reasons for its high ranking.